miltonlaufer/litelat/README.md

 ```

-This is a sample of VUE.js SPA (Single Page Application) Project.
+This is an example of a VUE.js SPA (Single Page Application) Project.
 Feel free to use it and modify it.